enfabrica/enkit/scripts/gee.md

 Creates a new pull request from this branch.
 The user will be asked to edit a PR description file before the PR is created.

+These special tokens, on a line by themselves in your description, have the following effect:

-If you have any second thoughts during this process: Adding the token "DRAFT" to your PR description will cause the PR to be marked as a draft.
-Adding the token "ABORT" will cause gee to abort the creation of your PR.
+* "DRAFT" causes your PR to be marked as a draft.
+* "AUTOMERGE" causes your PR to have auto-merge enabled.
+* "ABORT" will cause gee to abort the creation of your PR.

 `pr_make` will look at the recursive parentage of the current branch  until it finds a remote branch as a parent.
 This remote branch (usually `upstream/master`)